KostaKing/ProjectAthena/README.md

    dotnet run
    ```

+   **⏳ First Run Note**: The initial startup may take several minutes as Docker images (PostgreSQL, pgAdmin) are downloaded.
+You can monitor the download progress in the .NET Aspire dashboard logs.

 4. **Access the Application**
    - **.NET Aspire Dashboard**: Auto-launches in browser
    - **React Frontend**: Available through Aspire dashboard